By Renee Parsons

 The American public is now confronted with a diligent campaign by Senate Democrats to dismantle the Supreme Court and its Federal system; piece by piece if necessary.
 This is more than just a destabilizing effort; it is a coordinated plan to thoroughly discredit the Court’s authority and the credibility and integrity of its Constitutional majority of Justices who happen to be Republican appointees, to undermine American Constitutional values and the rule of law and most importantly, destroy America as a universal exemplar of international law as a divinely-inspired Constitutional Republic devoted to a Greater Good.

-Each individual attempt has its influence yet combined as a blitzkrieg approach on the country’s 250 year old judicial process, its dismantling takes multiple forms; whether it be submitting ideologic unqualified nominees for judicial appointment to dumb-down the Federal Courts and distort legally valid opinions, harassment of Justice Brett Kavanaugh and now Justice Clarence Thomas who is the current target, a continual noisy parade of aggressive protestors, morning or night, at the homes of Republican Justices or occasionally at the schools of their children, manipulation of a bureaucratic Commission for the sole purpose of delegitimizing the Federal judicial system as a Constitutionally based agency and most recently, a desperate attempt to increase the Court to thirteen Justices in order to guarantee Court decisions supportive of the Democratic agenda.
+Each individual attempt has its influence yet combined as a blitzkrieg approach on the country’s 250 year old judicial process, its dismantling takes multiple forms; whether it be submitting for judicial to dumb-down the Federal Courts and distort legally valid opinions, harassment of Justice Brett Kavanaugh and now who is the current target, a continual noisy parade of protestors, morning or night, at the homes of Republican Justices or occasionally at the schools of their children, manipulation of a bureaucratic Commission for the sole purpose of delegitimizing the Federal judicial system as a Constitutionally based agency and most recently, a desperate attempt to to thirteen Justices in order to guarantee Court decisions supportive of the Democratic agenda.

 To digress briefly for context: the origin of the Supreme Court began with the Constitutional Convention of 1787.
-President George Washington signed the Federal Judiciary Act on September 24, 1789 formally establishing the Supreme Court as the final arbiter of appeals and head of Federal judicial system.
-The Act further elaborated with Article III of the Constitution that “judicial power of the United States, shall be vested in one Supreme Court, and such inferior Courts” as Congress determines while also creating the office of Attorney General, US Attorneys and US Marshals.
+President George Washington signed the on September 24, 1789 formally establishing the Supreme Court as the final arbiter of appeals and head of Federal judicial system.
+The Act further elaborated with Article III of the Constitution that “judicial power of the United States, shall be vested in one , and such inferior Courts” as Congress determines while also creating the office of Attorney General, US Attorneys and US Marshals.

-It is no small irony that Thomas Jefferson and James Madison, both pragmatic, innovative political thinkers and members of the Republican (Republican-Democrat) party, opposed the judicial review concept as no single arbiter should have that responsibility and criticized too much judicial power in the hands of too few as a potential for national tyranny.
-They both favored the sovereignty of the American people to be governed by majority rule with a decentralized government as opposed to the overreach of a strong central government and insisted that a Bill of Rights be added to the Constitution.
+It is no small irony that and , both pragmatic, innovative political thinkers and members of the Republican (Republican-Democrat) party, opposed the concept as no single arbiter should have that responsibility and criticized too much in the hands of too few as a potential for national tyranny.
+They both favored the sovereignty of the American people to be governed by majority rule with a government as opposed to the overreach of a strong central government and insisted that a be added to the Constitution.

-Since formation of the Court in 1790, there have been seventeen Chief Justices* and one hundred four Associate Justices, each serving an average of sixteen years as the inclusion of a new Justice every two years continues to bring a new collegiality and a new focus to the Federal bench.
+Since formation of the Court in , there have been , each serving an average of sixteen years as the inclusion of a new Justice every two years continues to bring a new collegiality and a new focus to the Federal bench.

-Back to the Judiciary Committee: on the Senate side, push comes to shove on a regular basis within the Committee where the Biden Administration continues to nominate unqualified candidates who consistently exhibit a searing lack of familiarity with ethics, skilled legal scholarship or innate judgment.
+Back to the Judiciary Committee: on the Senate side, push comes to shove on a regular basis within the Committee where the Biden Administration continues to nominate unqualified candidates who consistently exhibit a with ethics, skilled legal scholarship or innate judgment.

-Upon Feinstein’s return, Democrats had the green light to move forward on three very problematic Federal District Court nominees whose nominations had been held in abeyance by Republican Senators requiring more skilled and proficient candidates; one responded that Article V nor Article II of the Constitution ‘were not coming to mind at the moment,’ while another expressed questionable opinions about sex offenders and a third, from my State of Colorado, was totally ‘unfamiliar’ with the Brady Rule.
+Upon Feinstein’s return, Democrats had the green light to move forward on three very Federal District Court nominees whose nominations had been held in abeyance by Republican Senators requiring more skilled and proficient candidates; one responded that Article V nor Article II of the Constitution ‘ at the moment,’ while another expressed questionable opinions about sex offenders and a third, from my , was totally ‘unfamiliar’ with the .

 I am not an LLD although much of my professional life has involved the law, yet even I know the significance of the Brady Rule but this young man, like other nominees before him, had not bothered to cram in expectation for the Senate grilling he would receive – which says something about their character and work ethic.

-One example of Democrats lost in the fog of narrow partisanship, as if setting the stage for the impending drama on the Dobbs decision which would overturn Roe v Wade, Senate Majority Leader Chuck Schumer succumbed to an unabashedly hysterical meltdown on the steps of the Supreme Court on March 5, 2020 as Justices were hearing arguments regarding abortion:
+One example of Democrats lost in the fog of narrow partisanship, as if setting the stage for the impending drama on the which would overturn Roe v Wade, Senate Majority Leader Chuck Schumer succumbed to an unabashedly on the steps of the Supreme Court on March 5, 2020 as Justices were hearing arguments regarding abortion:

 “I want to tell you Gorsuch” he shouted.
 “I want to tell you Kavanaugh… You have released the whirlwind and you will pay the price!
 You won’t know what hit you if you go forward with these awful decisions!”

-While Schumer later admitted he “should not have used the words he did,” there is no missing his intent.
-Schumer might take credit, that if it had not been for his not-so-subtle quasi threat, a blatant menacing dare, that threat arrived at Justice Kavanaugh’s home on June 8th with arrest of an armed man whose purpose was to assassinate Justice Kavanaugh just as it unleashed a flood of screeching protestors at the homes of Supreme Court Justices which continues to this day.
+While Schumer later admitted he “,” there is no missing his intent.
+Schumer might take credit, that if it had not been for his not-so-subtle quasi threat, a blatant menacing dare, that threat arrived at home on June 8th with whose purpose was to assassinate Justice Kavanaugh just as it unleashed a flood of screeching protestors at the homes of Supreme Court Justices which to this day.

 One might inquire as to what ‘contemporary public debate’ the President was referring to and whether ‘secretive special interest influence” might include the American Bar Association which almost always takes a pro-con position on every Supreme Court nominee.